jaguarsiva/jaguarsiva/README.md

 <h1 align="center"> Hi 👋 I'm Siva Chandran </h1>

-<h2 align="center"> Professional Computer Science Engineer building crazy stuff in the web </h2>
+<p align="center"> Professional Computer Science Engineer building crazy stuff in the web </p>

 <!--
 **jaguarsiva/jaguarsiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.